bmarsh9/agent7/README.md

 ![Alt text](photos/agent7_arch.PNG?raw=true "Architecture")

 ### Considerations
-+ You will need to run the RMQ Connector if you are using more than 2-3 agents to handle the load.
 + The default `Site Key` is `737e079a-6170-4aae-91a6-60aca1f213aa`.
-Please change this in the `app/local_settings.py` file.
+Please change this in the `app/local_settings.py` file and via the command line when installing the agent.
 + By default, the agent does NOT verify the server certificate before sending the data via TLS.
+Change this for prod
 + By default, Nginx (which fronts the app) uses a preconfigured private/public key for TLS.
+Change this for prod
 + Data is not currently compressed before being sent from agent -> server (though this is a new feature being added)
-+ RabbitMQ default user/pass is Admin:Admin and only listens on localhost.
-Traffic is unencrypted.
-+ Postgresql creds are default as well (db1:db1) and these should be set to something stronger.
++ Components (Redis,Postgres,RabbitMQ) all use default creds and the traffic is unencrypted.
+Docker-compose places them on their own network but something to change if going to prod.

 ### Building
 ##### Docker
 1.)
 Tag image: `docker tag agent7_ui bmarsh13/public-dev:agent7_ui`
 2.)
 Public image: `docker push bmarsh13/public-dev:agent7_ui`